siddarth09/100daysof_ROS/README.md

 # DAY 25:
 action server and client, are used for asynchronous way of communication, here the dishwasher example is used for simple action server and aaction client mechanishm

+# DAY 26:
+I used the same concept of action server and action client, with an example of pizza delivery

+# DAY 27:
+Used open cv to perfom simple operations on images